Katie Couric: Cancer and advocacy

 On September 28, 2022, Couric revealed that she had been diagnosed with breast cancer on June 21 of that year after a routine screening.
 She underwent surgery for the disease in July and began radiation treatment on September 7.

 Couric had become a spokeswoman for colon cancer awareness ever since her first husband had died from the disease.
 She underwent a colonoscopy on-air in March 2000, and, according to a study published in 2003 in Archives of Internal Medicine, may have inspired many others to get checked as well: "Katie Couric's televised colon cancer awareness campaign was temporarily associated with an increase in colonoscopy use in two different data sets.
 This illustrates the possibility that a well-known individual can draw attention and support to worthwhile causes."
 On October 7, 2005, as part of National Breast Cancer Awareness Month, Couric broadcast her own mammogram on the Today show, in the hopes of recreating the "Couric Effect" around the issue of breast cancer.
 She also was very active in the National Hockey League's Hockey Fights Cancer campaign, appearing in some public service announcements and doing voice-overs for several others.

 Couric was the honored guest at the 2004 Multiple Myeloma Research Foundation fall gala.
 As the Guest of Honor for the inaugural American Cancer Society Discovery Ball, Couric was recognized for her leadership in increasing cancer awareness and screening.
 In 2011, Couric became the Honorary National Chair of the National Parkinson Foundation's Moving Day campaign, a grassroots campaign to spotlight Parkinson's disease awareness on a national level.
 Couric's father died in 2011 at age 90 from complications due to Parkinson's disease.

+In November 2023, Couric, alongside Jean Trebek (widow of Alex Trebek), launched "The Alex Trebek Fund" in partnership with Stand Up to Cancer, to support scientists working on improving screening and treatment options for pancreatic cancer.